The 2022 CA State Fair Cannabis Awards are celebrating California-grown, cannabis flower.

 - 4 cultivars – $210 (each)

-Entries will be evaluated and ranked based on total concentration of terpenes and cannabinoids and the ratio of cannabinoid-to-terpene content.
+Entries will be evaluated and ranked based on the abundance of terpenes and cannabinoids and the ratio of cannabinoid-to-terpene content.

 Analysis of SC Labs’ data base of terpene testing results indicates that, with few exceptions, cannabis expresses one of six possible terpenes in the highest concentration (dominant terpene), oftentimes a particular cultivar has two or three of those terpenes in nearly equal concentrations (co-dominant).